 This is where St. Francis

-in 1223 in the town of Greccio in order to celebrate
+the town of Greccio in order to celebrate Christmas in his

-Christmas in his own way—simply.
-Thomas of Celano, a
+own way—simply.
+Thomas of Celano, a biographer of St.

-of the mystery."
-There was no music, no liturgical
+the renewing of the mystery."
+There was no music, no

 There are as many different kinds of Cribs as there are places where Christmas is celebrated.
 Some of them use life-size figures and some even real animals and people to recreate the stable in Bethlehem; in some areas, shepherds bring gifts of cloth from Flanders or grapes from Burgundy; in Tuscany the shepherds and their dogs have names and they bring wood and cheeses and chestnuts; there are mechanical clockwork cribs from Dresden and ones that school children craft from simple cardboard and paper-maché; there are Chinese cribs and ones sculpted elegantly out of ebony in the Congo; they have been modeled in rustic clay and elegant porcelain; they have been ornate tableaux in Baroque churches and simple two-dimensional cut-outs propped up on suburban lawns.